WATER SOFTENER – HARD WATER, IRON & MANGANESE

 Calcium and magnesium can have devastating affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
 Hard water interferes with almost every cleaning task, including laundry, washing dishes or taking a shower.
 Clothes can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Hard water may leave your hair feeling sticky and looking dull.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure throughout the house.

 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million as a secondary contaminant.
 Small amounts of these minerals can have very large and noticeable affects on your home’s water quality.
 Iron and manganese bacteria, although much more rare, can be found in well water.
 The presence of these contaminants would require a different type of water filtration system to correct.

 OTHER AFFECTS OF HARD WATER, IRON AND MANGANESE

 Hard water build-up inside water heaters will insulate the temperature sensor inside the tank, tricking it to perform unnecessary extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely reduce it’s estimated useful life.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
-For those using well water for lawn irrigation, iron and manganese can cause major staining of walkways, house siding and anyplace the water touches.
-See the link at http:/lawn-irrigation.
+For more on hard water, see hard water usgs.

 WHAT WILL A WATER SOFTENER WILL CORRECT?